CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 Data access is restricted to members of the CMB-S4 Collaboration via a Globus Group.

-See the [homepage of the data portal](index.md) for details on how to access the data.
+See the [homepage of the data portal](index.md) for details on how to access and download the data.

 ## Data Products & Organization

-TODO: Pull relevant information from the Data Schema reference document.

-- Describe both file organization and the contents of the files.
-- This will be reusable text later and could be split out to separate pages.
-- Include links to tools used by the collaboration.
+The DC-0 data release includes a single map for each split and for each frequency channel which includes:

+* Galactic foregrounds
+* Extragalactic foregrounds
+* Cosmic Microwave Signal
+* Atmospheric and instrumental noise

+and a second map which includes the map depth for Temperature and for Polarization.

+All other data products are available on the CMB-S4 community filesystem at NERSC.

 ## Datasets & Files